Chemical control (Rhynchites weevil)

 • Targeted control measures, levelled at both males and females as they prepare to mate, would reduce rhynchites numbers at the beginning of the season.

-• Experience has shown that a spray of thiacloprid (Calypso) at late blossom or early fruitlet gives good control of adults and prevents further damage, but Calypso is no longer authorised for use on apple.
-Another neonicotinoid acetamiprid (Gazelle) can still be used on apple and may give some incidental control when applied against aphids, but this has not been fully explored.
+• In the past a spray of thiacloprid (Calypso) at late blossom or early fruitlet gave good control of adults and prevented further damage, but Calypso is no longer authorised for use on apple.

 • Fatty acids (Flipper) has an EAMU approval on apples and is recommended to control apple blossom weevil so it is likely that it would offer incidental control of rhynchites weevil when applied for blossom weevil.